 Lapland has been a path with many ups and downs.
-I think it’s fair to say that during our time there, we experienced both the best and the darkest days of our lives.
+I think it’s fair to say that during our time there, we experienced both some of the best and the darkest days of our lives.
 We lived in pretty rudimentary circumstances without running water or power and with an outhouse for a toilet.
 For years to come we’ll be grateful for a warm toilet that we can reach without even putting our socks on.
 Just like that, life will be good.

 We left the north after three seasons.
 There’s an incompatibility between animals and mass-tourism and in the end we couldn’t justify working there anymore.
 For nearly three years we did other things.
 But I always loved seeing everyone’s photos of the dogs.
 I missed them.
 Huskies have such a dignity to them, such character.
 I always figured I’d have at least one at some point, some retired sled dog.